-- 1. All 'looked after' children or children who were previously 'looked after' and have since been adopted including those children who appear to the Governors to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-(See Note 1) - 2.
-Children of teaching staff members who have been employed at the school for two or more years and on a permanent contract at the time at which the application for admission to the school is made. - 3.
+- 1. All 'looked after' children or children who were previously 'looked after' and have since been adopted.
+(See Note 1) - Children of teaching staff members who have been employed at the school for two or more years and on a permanent contract at the time at which the application for admission to the school is made. - 3.
 Children who have siblings in the school when they enter the reception class.